Description

 Using this definition on our asset we see for example:

-• The maximum drop from peak to valley over 5 years of Amplify Lithium & Battery Technology ETF is -57.8 days, which is lower, thus worse compared to the benchmark SPY (-24.5 days) in the same period.
+• Looking at the maximum DrawDown of -62 days in the last 5 years of Amplify Lithium & Battery Technology ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-24.5 days)

-• Looking at maximum drop from peak to valley in of -52.9 days in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (-22.1 days).
+• Looking at maximum DrawDown in of -52.6 days in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (-18.8 days).

 MaxDuration: